Are disturbances of sleep and wakefulness common in Parkinson’s disease?

-Usually when we dream, the body does not move.
+Usually, when we dream, the body does not move.
 In patients with Parkinson’s disease, the body is not paralyzed during the dream, so that the person “acts out” what they are dreaming.

 Some patients have only mild symptoms such as talking in their sleep or some movements resembling restlessness while sleeping.
 But occasionally patients may have dramatic movements – they may start running in bed, or have trashing movements.
 Sometimes these movements can be so violent that the person may fall off from the bed.
-Rarely the kicking and trashing movements may hurt the patient’s partner in bed.
+Rarely the kicking and thrashing movements may hurt the patient’s partner in bed.

 What is OFF-dystonia and how is it treated?

-OFF-dystonia at night happens because the effect of levodopa wears off.
+OFF-dystonia at night happens because the effect of Levodopa wears off.
 It prevents deep sleep.

 Your body becomes stiff.
 It becomes difficult to change your position or turn from one side to another in bed.
 Your muscles – especially those in your legs – may cramp up.
 This cramping up of muscles is called OFF-dystonia.

-The feeling of levodopa wearing off can be very uncomfortable for some patients.
+The feeling of Levodopa wearing off can be very uncomfortable for some patients.
 You may wake up multiple times in the night – this is called Maintenance Insomnia.

 The solution is to take a dose of Levodopa (preferably the controlled release or CR formulation) just before you go bed.
 Do it as the last thing you do, just before you close your eyes.

-If that doesn’t work, then you may need to start taking a long acting dopamine agonist (e.g. Pramipexole ER or Ropinirole XL) to prevent going into an OFF-state at night.
+If that doesn’t work, then you may need to start taking a long-acting dopamine agonist (e.g. Pramipexole ER or Ropinirole XL) to prevent going into an OFF-state at night.

 Deep Brain Stimulation (DBS) may help to reduce OFF-dystonia and also improve the quality of sleep.
-While at Kings college, I had the opportunity to research this topic with the world renowned expert of Parkinson’s disease – Dr. Kallol Ray Chaudhuri (see below).
+While at King’s College, I had the opportunity to research this topic with the world-renowned expert of Parkinson’s disease – Dr Kallol Ray Chaudhuri (see below).

 - Changes in Parkinson’s disease sleep symptoms and daytime somnolence after bilateral subthalamic deep brain stimulation in Parkinson’s disease.
 Kharkar S et al NPJ Parkinsons Dis.
 2018 May 25;4:16